3rd Air Division: In the Pacific from 1954

-In mid-1958, the deployment of entire SAC wings to Guam was replaced by an "Air Mail" alert program, whereby several B-47 Stratojet wings in the U.S. maintained a specific number of B-47s and KC-97s at Andersen AFB to meet both routine and alert requirements.
+In mid-1958, the deployment of entire SAC wings to Guam was replaced by an "Air Mail" alert program, whereby several Boeing B-47 Stratojet wings in the U.S. maintained a specific number of B-47s and KC-97s at Andersen AFB to meet both routine and alert requirements.

-In April 1964, the division switched from "Air Mail" B-47 / KC-97 to "Reflex" B-52 / KC-135 alert forces, again with aircraft and crews furnished in deployed status from U.S. based SAC wings.
+In April 1964, the division switched from "Air Mail" B-47 / KC-97 to B-52 / KC-135 alert forces, again with aircraft and crews furnished in deployed status from U.S. based SAC wings.
 In 1965, it became heavily involved in Arc Light and Young Tiger operations in the Far East and SE Asia (SEA).
 Strategic Air Command wings in the U.S. furnished the aircrews and aircraft for these operations.
 The first elements of the 3rd Air Division to enter combat in SEA were the tanker forces under Young Tiger.
 In June 1965, Arc Light B-52s struck suspected Viet Cong targets in South Vietnam, commencing the first SAC combat missions.
 B-52s began striking targets in North Vietnam on 11 April 1966; the initial attack against the Mu Gia Pass marked the largest single bomber raid since World War II.
 By late 1969, most Arc Light operations staged from U-Tapao Royal Thai Navy Airfield, Thailand, while others were mounted from Kadena Air Base, Okinawa and Andersen.
 Andersen AFB remained the primary base for SAC deployed forces from the U.S., however, and aircraft and crews were sent from Guam to Kadena and U Tapao for combat missions.

 On 1 April 1970 the 3rd Air Division's resources passed to the Eighth Air Force.
 Effective 1 January 1975, 3rd Air Division again controlled all SAC operations in the Western Pacific, Far East, and Southeast Asia.
 Additionally, it assumed responsibility for air refueling support of all U.S. military forces in these areas.
 During Persian Gulf operations in late 1990 through early 1991, it tasked and supported numerous sorties supporting the deployment in the Pacific Area of Responsibility (AOR).